derikb/rpg-table-randomizer/README.md

 - @param {String} _[start='']_ subtable to roll on
 - @return {RandomTableResult[]}

 Takes a RandomTable object and returns an array of results.
 If RandomTable.sequence is set, multiple results may be returned.
 Optionally a specific subtable can be selected to select from.
-This is basically a wrapper for selectFromTable() that may, depending on the RandomTable's properties, concatenate multiple selectFromTable() results.

 ```
 const table_config = {